MuindiStephen/Uber-Eats-in-ReactNative/README.md

 - [GeoMaps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview) - Geocoding API to find the address for a given place ID.

 ## Found Interesting ? 😀😀😍 👍 👍👍
-- Show love by a clicking star button
+- Show love by clicking the star button

 > NB: Libraries or dependencies might be deprecated